Barry Fitzgerald: Professional actor

-In 1932, Fitzgerald traveled to the United States with the Abbey Players to appear in Things That Are Caesar's and The Far-off Hills.
+In 1932, Fitzgerald travelled to the United States with the Abbey Players to appear in Things That Are Caesar's and The Far-off Hills.

 Fitzgerald and the Players returned to the US in 1934 to tour a series of plays in repertory around the country.
-These included The Plough and the Stars, Drama at Inish, The Far-off Hills, Look at the Heffernans, The Playboy of the Western World, The Shadow of the Glen, Church Street, The Well of the Saints and Juno and the Paycock.
+These included The Plough and the Stars, Drama at Inish, The Far-off Hills, Look at the Heffernans, The Playboy of the Western World, The Shadow of the Glen, Church Street, The Well of the Saints, and Juno and the Paycock.

 Fitzgerald appeared in a short Irish silent film, Guests of the Nation, released only in Ireland in 1935.
 The film was not seen or distributed outside of Ireland until 2011.

 Hollywood

 In March 1936, Fitzgerald and three other members of the Abbey arrived in Hollywood to star in the film version of The Plough and the Stars (1936), directed by John Ford.
 Fitzgerald decided to remain in Hollywood where he soon found constant employment as a character actor.
 He had support roles in Ebb Tide (1937) at Paramount, Bringing Up Baby (1938) at RKO, Four Men and a Prayer (1938) directed by John Ford for 20th Century-Fox, and The Dawn Patrol (1938) at Warner Bros.

-Fitzgerald made a series of films at RKO: Pacific Liner (1939) with Victor McLaglen, and two directed by John Farrow, The Saint Strikes Back (1939) and Full Confession (1939).
+Fitzgerald made a series of films at RKO: Pacific Liner (1939) with Victor McLaglen, and two directed by John Farrow: The Saint Strikes Back (1939) and Full Confession (1939).
 In between the two Farrow films, Fitzgerald returned to Broadway in 1939 in The White Steed.